-- In the Model Builder, Application Builder, or Physics Builder, click a node or window and then press F1. - On any toolbar (for example, Home, Definitions, or Geometry), hover the mouse over a button (for example, Add Physics or Build All) and then press F1. - From the File menu, click Help (?). - In the upper-right corner of the COMSOL Desktop, click the Help (?) button.
+- On any toolbar (for example, Home, Definitions, or Geometry), hover the mouse over a button (for example, Add Physics or Build All) and then press F1. - From the File menu, click Help (?). - In the upper-right corner of the COMSOL Desktop, click the Help (2) button.

-To open the Help window: Mac • In the Model Builder or Physics Builder , click a node or window and then press F1.
-Linux • On the main toolbar, click the Help (?) button. • From the main menu, select Help>Help .
+To open the Help window:

+• In the Model Builder or Physics Builder, click a node or window and then press F1.

+• In the main toolbar, click the Help (2) button.

+• From the main menu, select Help>Help.